Tools of the Trade (Business)

 Being a freelance graphic designer is not just about creating quality designs — you also need to take care of the business side of things, such as accounting, time tracking and communication.
 Such tasks will require a lot of your attention, but they are necessary to keep your business running as smoothly as possible.

-Fortunately, there are many online tools to make things easier for you.
-I’m using some of them and gathered information on others so you can have an overview on the more popular choices.
+Fortunately, there are many online tools to help you simplify and streamline these tasks.
+Some of the recommendations below are based on my own experience, and I have gathered information on others so you can have an overview on the more popular choices.

-When you’re first starting out, it can be difficult to keep clear payment records for different projects.
-In fact, many experienced freelancers still can’t handle their finances well.
+When you are first starting out, keeping clear payment records of all your projects can be daunting, and many experienced freelancers still can’t handle their finances well.
 However, accounting is very important, especially if you have to file for taxes.
 Ultimately, keeping proper accounts is about consistency, organization and strategy.

-If you’re charging an hourly rate for your services, then consider Harvest, an all-in-one solution for time tracking and invoicing.
-It’s available as online and on iOS, and features a timer for tracking hours.
+If you are charging an hourly rate for your services, then consider Harvest, an all-in-one solution for time tracking and invoicing.
+It’s available online and on iOS, and features a timer for tracking hours.

 Harvest also has a plan that’s great for freelancers, with a 30-day trial available.
 For $12 a month, you get access to unlimited clients, projects and invoicing, along with many other features.
 Creating invoices in Harvest is straightforward, saving you time and effort.